hadetan/foodsport-dev/docs/stories.md

 - [ ] Loading states and error handling
 - [ ] Activity status is clearly indicated

-**Current Status**: In Progress (Basic activities API exists)
+**Current Status**: In Progress (Database integration completed)
-**Notes**: Current activities data structure needs to be enhanced with status, participant limits, and more fields
+**Notes**: API route has been updated to use Supabase database.
+Frontend components need to be updated to work with the new API structure.

 ---